Best Vanilla Perfumes (2026) — Sweet, Warm & Addictive

 The Best Vanilla Perfumes in the Stuga Collection

-Enigma is one of our bestsellers for good reason — it appeals to people who love sweet fragrances and people who normally avoid them.
+Vanilla No. 313 is one of our bestsellers for good reason — it appeals to people who love sweet fragrances and people who normally avoid them.
 That is the mark of a well-balanced vanilla cologne.

 How Vanilla Changes Character in Each Fragrance